Roboy/RoboyVR/00_sphinx_documentation/documentation/index.rst

 **For the user:**

-One of roboyVR design goals is to be as user friendly and intuitively as possible.
+One of RoboyVR design goals is to be as user friendly and intuitively as possible.
 Therefore the explorer in the virtual reality does not need to be familiar with explicit requirements.
 Yet it does no harm to have a basic understanding of how the HTC Vive and its tracking mechanism work.

-Putting on the head mounted display in a way that fits the user is important for a frust-free experience, you can adjust the distance from the lenses to your eyes as well as the distance between the lenses itself, these tweaks help immensely when it comes to maintaining a sharp field of view.
+Putting on the head mounted display in a way that fits the user is important for a frust-free experience, you can adjust the distance from the lenses to your eyes as well as the distance between the lenses itself.
+These tweaks help immensely when it comes to maintaining a sharp field of view.

 Apart from that the tracking system needs